square/Listable/README.md

 Further, the layout and appearance controls vended by `ListView` allow for customization of the layout to draw lists in nearly any way desired.

-This is primarily controlled through the `Appearance` object, which is broken down further into ways to control layout direction (horizontal vs. vertical), default sizing, layout controls, and underflow behavior.
+This is primarily controlled through the `Appearance` object:

 ```swift
 public struct Appearance : Equatable